Metroid: Zero Mission

-is an action-adventure game developed by Nintendo Research & Development 1 (R&D1) and published by Nintendo for the Game Boy Advance on February 9, 2004.
-It is a remake of the original Metroid (1986), and retells the story with updated visuals and gameplay.
+is a 2004 action-adventure game developed and published by Nintendo for the Game Boy Advance.
+It is a remake of the original Metroid (1986), with updated visuals and gameplay.

-Like other Metroid games, the player controls bounty hunter Samus Aran, who travels to planet Zebes after learning that the Space Pirates are experimenting with Metroids, hostile parasitic creatures.
+Like other Metroid games, the player controls the bounty hunter Samus Aran.
+Samus travels to the planet Zebes after learning that the Space Pirates are experimenting with Metroids, hostile parasitic creatures, which they plan to use to take over the universe.
 The gameplay focuses on exploration, with the player searching for power-ups to reach previously inaccessible areas.
 The remake adds items, additional areas, mini-bosses, difficulty levels and a rewritten story that explores Samus's past.

-Zero Mission received acclaim for its new content, graphics, gameplay and improvements over the original, though it received minor criticism for its short length.
-The game received several honors, including a 46th-place ranking in a list of the Top 200 Games compiled by Nintendo Power.
-It was also named the ninth-best Game Boy Advance game by IGN.
-It had sold over 439,000 units in the United States and 69,000 in Japan as of February 2005.
-The game was released on the Wii U's Virtual Console in Japan on June 19, 2014, in PAL regions on March 12, 2015, and in North America on January 14, 2016.
+Zero Mission received praise for its new content, graphics, gameplay and improvements over the original, but criticism for its short length.
+Nintendo Power named it one of the best Nintendo games.
+It was named the best Game Boy Advance game by GameSpot and the ninth-best by IGN.

+As of February 2025, Zero Mission had sold over 439,000 copies in the United States and 69,000 in Japan.
+It was rereleased on the Virtual Console service for Wii U and the Nintendo Classics service for Nintendo Switch.